HOME

 Even given the benefit of doubt, 40% harmonic distortion is at least four million times the amount of distortion made by recording equipment.
 What a terrible shame that such great musical documents have shit smeared all over them.
 Criminal, because we will never know what Mr. McClinton or Ms. Krauss did in the studio or what they intended their performance to convey to their faithful audience.
 Musical heritage lost to stupidity.
 In my opinion, there simply is no excuse for this kind of desecration of recorded music.

-And here's the irony of this abuse: mis-mastering is done TO MAKE SURE THE CD WILL BE LOUD ON THE RADIO, when in fact, all radio stations ARE GOING TO COMPRESS IT WITH THEIR OWN MULTIBAND COMPRESSORS so that their radio station sounds loud to station cruisers in cars.
+And here's the irony of this abuse: mis-mastering is done TO MAKE SURE THE CD WILL BE LOUD ON THE RADIO, when in fact, all radio stations ARE GOING TO COMPRESS IT WITH THEIR OWN MULTIBAND COMPRESSORS so that their radio station sounds loud to station-surfers in cars.
 The mastering facilities didn't have to ruin the product in the first place, because the radio stations were going to do it later anyway!

 RECORDING EQUIPMENT ENVY